 TKE is now free of charge, but you need to pay for the usage of relevant Tencent Cloud resources.
 For more information on billing and pricing, see Pricing Description.

 - You can purchase several CVM instances to form a TKE cluster.
-The containers will run within the CVMs.
-For more information, see the CVM documentation.
+The containers will run on the CVMs.
+For more information, see the CVM Documentation.

-- A cluster can be created under a VPC.
-CVM instances in the cluster can be assigned to subnets in different availability zones.
-For more information, see the VPC documentation.
+- A cluster can be created in a VPC.
+CVM instances in the cluster can be allocated to subnets in different availability zones.
+For more information, see the VPC Documentation.

-- You can use CLB to automatically assign the request traffic of clients across CVM instances and then forward it to the containers running on the instances.
-For more information, see the CLB documentation.
+- You can use CLB to automatically allocate the request traffic of clients across CVM instances and then forward it to the containers running on the CVM instances.
+For more information, see the CLB Documentation.

-- Cloud Monitor can be used to monitor the operational statistics of TKE clusters and container pods.
-For more information, see the Cloud Monitor documentation.
+- You can use Cloud Monitor to monitor the operation statistics of TKE clusters and Pods.
+For more information, see the Cloud Monitor Documentation.